RMLio/prov4itdata-web-app/docs/REPORT.md

 #### Abuse

 The Data Providers should have strong abuse protections built into their APIs.
-Due to the fact that PROV4ITDaTa retains no user data beyond the life of a single transfer, the Data Providers have the best tools to be able to detect and respond to abusive behavior, e.g., using standard protocols such as [OAuth] to obtain API keys.
+Since PROV4ITDaTa retains no user data beyond the life of a single transfer, the Data Providers have the best tools to be able to detect and respond to abusive behavior, e.g., using standard protocols such as [OAuth] to obtain API keys.